jasongoff/cloudresumechallenge/api.md

 I also made a number of other changes to [src\api\hitcounter.py](src\api\hitcounter.py) to return better formatted JSON results.

+### HERE: PAGE 88 - do some Ultimate API Challenge tests

 ## Step 7 - calling the API from the Static Site

 ## Step 13 - Source Control
+Yeah, duh!
+Did this as soon as I started.
+Github repo is [here](https://github.com/jasongoff/cloudresumechallenge/tree/develop).